AdrianScharff/Awesome-Books/README.md

 - linter setup
 - HTML, JS and CSS file creation
-- creating the work and about me sections of my mobile version portiflio
+- Addition and elimination of books
 <p align="right">
 (<a href="#readme-top">back to top</a>)</p>